david-mears/Hawking_Game/README.md

 # Hawking Game

 A game I wrote for practice/fun.
 Hawking chases you around space, and he's relatively good at chasing you if you are in his field of vision.
-The twist you can hop away by going down a wormhole (@).
+The twist is you can hop away by going down a wormhole (@).

 When you run the program file from the terminal, you can optionally include two arguments to specify the dimensions of the star-field.
 Between 5 and 20 square is probably the best way to spend your evening.